2-con/JXNet/README.md

 ### Getting Started 🚀

-JXNet's interface are designed to be intuitive and modular simmilar to PyNet.
+JXNet's interface are designed to be intuitive and modular, simmilar to PyNet.

 #### JXNet StandardNet API
-All the core models have similar method names and procedures with the exception of alpha which has its own system.
+The StandardNet API is the main framework to build models.
+Most processes and intuition remain consistent across all other interfaces within JXNet with slight differences in systems or operational execution.

     # create a model instance
     MODEL = sequential(